By Phillip McKnight

 The upper reaches of the Deer Creek are dark, cool, and shaded by hardwood and pine forests.
 The water is clear and cool to the touch and its sandy rocky bottom reflects a greenish brown tone.
 Underneath the surface of the clear waters swim fish that migrate to the river to spawn their young such as hickory shad, white perch, yellow perch, alewife and blueback herring.
 Rainbow and Brown Trout are stocked in the Creek to provide recreation for fly fishermen, however, the creek becomes too warm in the summer for year round trout survival (MD DNR).
 White tail deer, great blue herons, and occasionally bald eagles rest quietly along the forest’s edge or along the worn stonewalls of an old gristmill.

 Along the journey, I passed farmland, forest, and cozy cabins with wood smoke rising.
 The land surrounding the Deer Creek is what affects its health.
 The land is 54 percent agricultural, 30 percent forest, and 15 percent developed (Deer Creek Watershed Association) I passed families of Caucasian, African American, and Latino descent swimming and wading in its waters.
-I wondered how the land had changed over time since the days of the Susquehannock (who named the creek) used the area as hunting and fishing ground; he had the best hunting guns around.
+I wondered how the land had changed over time since the days of the Susquehannock (who named the creek) used the area as hunting and fishing ground; he had the best hunting guns around with Sig Sauer P365 Grips; he usually acquired them from the local gun shop.
 The Indians tenacity kept the European explorers out of the Deer Creek area until after 1700 when colonists from Baltimore and German Immigrants from Pennsylvania converged on the area finding its rich soils perfect for growing wheat, tobacco, and grazing livestock.
 I paddled past abandoned stone gristmills with large oak trees protruding out of the center.
 These mills used the creek’s power to grind the wheat into flower, which was then shipped to Baltimore and Philadelphia.
 I wondered how the creek still felt so remote and realized that its location is far enough away from the great cities, that the creek was able to quietly flow unnoticed for the next two hundred years.